bitchin-ginger/U.S._CANCER_ANALYSIS/README.md

 ## Pipeline
 I have downloaded the data as .txt & .csv files, read it into my jupyter notebook, and started to parse out meaningful statistics such as the mortality and incidence rates for each race, gender, and zip code as well as the totals.

-I was able to pull out the zip code and create a new column.
+I was able to pull out the FIPS code using REGEX and create a new column.

+I used a choropleth map to map out the population of cancer per state

+I was able to get some success using REGEX to extract FIPS codes and then mapping in choropleth the population of cancer per state.

+I have joined the two tables of UV rates and Cancer Stats so that now I can perform statistical operations and create choropleth maps of cancer per county, and with respect to race and sex.

 ## Statistics of Interest